Bernhard Prigan

-On November 7, 1952, Prigan was arrested in a village near Mannheim.
+On 7 November 1952, Prigan was arrested in a village near Mannheim.
 He confessed to three murders, including the murder of 49-year-old seamstress Wilma Sulzer from Altlußheim five days earlier.
 A bread crust found at the crime scene near the main road to Mannheim contributed to his arrest.
 Based on this, authorities tracked down the bread factory's location.
 There, a trader described seeing a man with a headband.
 A patrolman, whom Prigan had asked for directions, later recalled talking to him.
 On the day of his arrest, he had killed 51-year-old housewife Margarethe Pohl in the forest with a club.
 He was observed by a student, who fled out of fear.
-Prigan caught up to him, asking him about a pump and advising not to go to the woods any more, as there were "drunk guys".
+Prigan caught up to him, asking him about a pump and advising him not to go to the woods any more, as there were "drunk guys".

-On December 19, 1953, Prigan was sentenced to three times life imprisonment after four days of trial.
+On 19 December 1953, Prigan was sentenced to three terms of life imprisonment after four days of trial.
 Unlike today, a total sentence of several life imprisonments was not yet formed.